shumao469/stroke/tools/nefel-biofeatures/README.md

 # NEFEL Biofeature Extraction

-A lightweight, **paper-oriented** toolkit for extracting quantitative biomarkers from histology / immunofluorescence (IF) / immunohistochemistry (IHC) images.
+A lightweight toolkit for extracting quantitative biomarkers from histology / immunofluorescence (IF) / immunohistochemistry (IHC) images.
 ---
 ## What you get